Liberal Arts Level 7: Classics of Christendom History

 Joint Enrollment: This course is offered as a joint-enrollment class between Scholé Academy and St. Raphael School.
 Students from both schools are welcome and encouraged to enroll in this dynamic upper-level course.

-This course introduces high school students to some of the classical texts or Great Books of the medieval, Renaissance, and Reformation periods.
-While studying these classics, students explore the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history from the Middle Ages through the Reformation.
+This course introduces high school students to some of the classical literary texts, or Great Books, of the Middle Ages, Renaissance, and Reformation.
+These texts have influenced the development of both Christian culture and the secular West, and while studying them, students explore the ideas, events, and figures that molded societies, arts and ideas from the Middle Ages through the Reformation.

-While this course primarily features historical study, it also integrates some study from medieval and Renaissance literature, helping students to see and enjoy the integration of both history and literature.
-In this upper-school course, students will examine and discuss events, trends, ideas, achievements, and failures found in these historical periods, while also comparing and contrasting such study with our own contemporary period.
+This course focuses on history, but also integrates some study of medieval and Renaissance literature, helping students to see and enjoy the integration of both history and literature.
+In this upper-school course, students will examine and discuss events, trends, ideas, achievements, and failures found in these historical periods, while also comparing and contrasting such study with their own contemporary period.
 While students focus on primary classic texts, they also read a survey text for broader context and understanding.

-This class is paired with our high school course on Classics of Christendom Literature, taught by the same teacher, and scheduled back to back with that course in a “block.”
+This class is paired with our high school course Liberal Arts Level 7: Classics of Christendom Literature, taught by the same teacher, and scheduled back to back with that course in a “block.”
 Students who take both courses receive a discount.
-This course may also be taken as a stand-alone history study.
+This course may also be taken as a standalone history study.